Eng 121 - Syllabus Online

 I

-nstruction for submitting are on the assignment page on Canvas.
+nstructions for submitting assignments are on the assignment page on Canvas.

 (All assignments are not submitted the same.
 Carefully and completely follow the submission directions),